qexat/garnet/doc/syntax.md

 return = "return" expr

 // Pointer ops should be postfix, leads to much nicer chaining of calls.
+// We will use "^" for our deref operator and "&" for our reference
+// operator.

 fn_args = "(" [ident ":" typename {"," ident ":" typename}] ")"
 fn_signature = fn_args [":" typename]